DARK MODE

 Re-learning JavaScript and Start Taking It Seriously

 Today is September 25 (Thursday).
-I started taking JavaScript Algorithms and Data Structures course from FreeCodeCamp.
+I started taking the JavaScript Algorithms and Data Structures course from freeCodeCamp.

-Now that I have all the time in the world, I want to properly learn JavaScript from printing text to console to complex DOM manipulation.
+Now that I finally have the time, I want to properly learn JavaScript, from printing text to the console to performing complex DOM manipulations.

-I started at 5 in the morning.
-As of the time I'm writing this, I've completing the progress until Step 36 of the Calorie Counter application.
-Although the journey is still long, it really humbles me.
-One of the key moments of why I think this is not a waste of time is I got to:
+I started at 5 a.m.
+Today, as I am writing this, I have reached Step 36 of the Calorie Counter application.
+The journey is still long, but it has been humbling.
+One of the key reasons I feel this is not a waste of time is that I have already:

 1. Fully understand push(), pop(), shift() and unshift()